rust-bitcoin/murmel/README.md

 any other light node, but certainly still sub-par to a Bitcoin Core node.

 ## Status
 Not yet for serious use.
-Marble is able to support it's own and Lightning Node development.
+Murmel is able to support it's own and Lightning Node development.

 ## How to run a filter server
 Murmel supports client development as a BIP157 filter server.
 For this it needs to build up a complete Bitcoin blockchain